REAM-lab/switch/docs/Numerical Issues.md

 - Avoiding unnecessarily large penalty terms

-- Changing the solver's method
+- Pick a slower but more robust solver's method

 - Loosening tolerances (at the risk of getting less accurate, or inaccurate results)